aysevllpkts/TrAnnoScope/README.md

 **If you run ALL step:**

-it will ask about all necessary files to download
+it will ask about all the necessary files to download

 ```bash
 python precheck.py all -c config/config.yaml
 ```

 ## Usage
-**Running on local computer:**
+**Running on the local computer:**

 Configure settings in config/config.yaml.

     ```bash
-    STEP                  Which step you want to run
+    STEP                  Which steps you want to run
       qc_rnaseq           Quality Control for Illumina short reads
       preprocessing_rnaseq
                           Filtering and Trimming of Illumina short reads